 Outcome Variables

 WHO-SAGE participants were asked two questions, which were used to examine use of TM.
 Firstly, they were asked “Thinking about health care you needed in the last 3 years, where did you go most often when you felt sick or needed to consult someone about your health?”.
 Secondly, participants were asked questions relating to contact with health care providers over the last 12 months.
-If the participant reported that they had made contact with a health care provider in the last year, then they were asked “which was the health care provider you visited?” and provided with a list of possible responses.
+If the participant reported that they had made contact with a health care provider in the last year, then they were asked “which was the health care provider you visited?” and provided with a list of possible responses including the local terms for traditional healers.
 Each participant was asked about a maximum of three encounters with health professionals that occurred within the last 12 months.
 The results from these questions are recorded in Table 1.

 To further examine the characteristics of TM users, we chose to use the latter question only, this is because it is likely to be less vulnerable to recall bias, as it examines the last 12 months, rather than the last three years.
 We therefore classified anyone who reported at least one consultation with a TM practitioner in the last 12 months as a TM user.
 For comparison we defined those who had at least one contact with a health care provider in the last 12 months, but who did not report contact with a TM practitioner as modern health care users.